 The North African crested porcupine lives on both sides of the Mediterranean Sea – in Italy and Sicily, across northern Africa, and as far south as Tanzania and northern Congo.
 It is a highly adaptable rodent that lives in many different habitats, including forest, desert, savannah, and rocky areas.
-Take a look at Kayin, the Zoo’s North African crested porcupine, on exhibit along the Safari Boardwalk in the African Journey.
+Take a look at Kayin, the Zoo’s North African crested porcupine, on exhibit alongside the Cheetah Exhibit in the African Journey.

 North African crested porcupines form monogamous pairs for life and stay together in family groups.
 They’ll either dig their own burrows or take over abandoned aardvark burrows.
 A family group will develop an extensive inter-connected burrow system.